Andy Phillips (speedway rider)

 Andrew David Phillips (born 10 October 1968) is a former speedway rider from England.

 Speedway career

+Phillips rode in the top tier of British Speedway from 1986 to 1992, riding for various clubs.
+In 1986, he started his career with Wolverhampton Wolves after being promoted from the junior ranks for the 1986 British League season.
+After four years with Wolverhampton he signed for local rivals Coventry Bees on loan for the 1990 season.

 Phillips reached the final of the British Speedway Championship in 1989.
-He rode in the top tier of British Speedway from 1986 to 1992, riding for various clubs.